mingyuw/tracker_209as/README.md

 1. Overall project goal, vision, and specific aims (deliverables) describe clearly what you are trying to do, why is it important, and how is it done today

-    The project is to conduct research of the latest version of SiamFC(v2/CVPR'17) and SimaFC++(arXiv:1911.06188), which are popular object tracking algorithms.
-Open source code of SiamFC++ will be studied and executed.
-The performance of the SiamFC++ will be compared to Nvidia commercial proprietary non-open source tracker and opencv trackers.
-The algorithm of SiamFC++ and/or SiamFC will be optimized and rewritten in C/C++, and also will be analyzed to determine if it can be efficiently implemented on FPGA with High-Level Synthesis (HLS) and/or Verilog, and if possible, on openOPU platform.
-Previous studies and optimization of SiamFC and SiamFC++ are all on GPU platforms.
-Implementing SiamFC and SiamFC++ on FPGA may provide a low power, low latency alternative.
-No related research has been found on internet.
+    The project is to conduct research of the latest version of SiamFC(v2/CVPR'17) which are popular object tracking algorithms.
+A portion of python source code, Alexnet backbone and weights of https://github.com/logiklesuraj/SiamFC is used when implemention siamfc_tracker using cython and C/C++.

+    The performance of the siamfc_tracker was compared to Nvidia commercial proprietary non-open source tracker and opencv trackers.
+After evaluation, the CNN portion of the Alexnet can be implemented on FPGA using openOPU toolchain.

 1. Technical approach covering data sets, algorithms, etc. and novelty of your approach.